AmeerSyed7340/technical-labs-and-projects/IT-Support/Windows-Troubleshooting-Lab/Steps/Task01-System-Info.md

 Why do we use this:
-It is the fastest way to understand what machine we are working on before we behin troubleshooting.
+It is the fastest way to understand what machine we are working on before we begin troubleshooting.

 - **winver** command
   - Confirms major Windows version (e.g., 22H2, 23H2)